ArwedMeinert/ArwedMeinert/README.md

 ## **Electrical Engineer**

 I'm a German Electrical Engineer and like doing projects on the side to my daily work.
 My Projects generally have some kind of hard- and software component, but I like trying out new stuff like 3d printing or the design and manufacturing of PCBs.
-The quality of my projects varies between designing a PCB with multiple iterations and stuffing a prototype into a box and don't touch it anymore.
+The quality of my projects varies from designing a PCB with multiple iterations to stuffing a prototype into a box and don't touch it anymore.
 Generally, the latter is also my approach to coding, but until now I have finished every project.
+Most of the projects were done in my free time.
+Therefore, the documentation in the code is a mixture of german and english.
+Some projects have a dedicated documentation in pdf form.
+I did those as a practical assignment for my university courses.
+The documentation theefore is in german.

 ---